What is periodontal disease (gum disease)?

 - Receding gums or teeth that appear longer than normal

 - Pain when chewing and biting

-If you notice any of these signs, we urge you to call our team today to learn more about our treatments for gum disease in Kimball, Michigan.
+If you notice any of these signs, we urge you to call our team today at 810-985-3301 to learn more about our treatments for gum disease in Kimball, Michigan.

 How do you treat periodontal disease (gum disease)?

-If caught in the early stages, gum disease can often be treated through professional cleanings and a strict at-home oral hygiene program.
+If caught in the early stages, gum disease can often be treated through professional cleanings and a strict, at-home oral hygiene program.
 Our knowledgeable dentists may also recommend scaling and root planing or other types of periodontal treatment to halt the progress of the disease and restore your oral health.
-For more information on how gum disease is treated, we invite you to contact us today and to schedule an appointment with Dr. Ferguson and Dr. Smith.
+For more information on how gum disease is treated, we invite you to contact us today and schedule an appointment with Dr. Scott Ferguson or Dr. Zachary Smith.